unyieIding/unyieIding/README.md

 IF YOU SAW ANY OF MY COMMENTS ON PINTEREST NO YOU DIDNT

-i have no dni, idgaf if a anti ints w me unless if u tell me that i deserve to get 🍇d or some shit
+i have no dni, idgaf if an anti ints w me unless if u tell me that i deserve to get 🍇d or some shit

 [![spotify-github-profile](https://spotify-github-profile.kittinanx.com/api/view?uid=3166msylsg5i2b5lwupzv742nbni&cover_image=true&theme=default&show_offline=true&background_color=000000&interchange=true&bar_color=d8b8ff&bar_color_cover=true)](https://github.com/kittinan/spotify-github-profile)